 GraphQL at enterprise scale

-There are many different ways that GraphQL can makes it's way into a company's tech stack, for instance, a single team eager to leverage its client-driven approach to data fetching.
+There are many different ways that GraphQL can make its way into a company's tech stack, for instance, a single team eager to leverage its client-driven approach to data fetching.
 But as its adoption spreads, realizing GraphQL’s promise at scale requires coordination and consolidation of these efforts across teams.

 Whether you’re a developer on a client team or actively maintaining a GraphQL server in production now, the concepts outlined in this guide will give you a clearer understanding of how your work can align to your organization’s broader GraphQL strategy and even become a “Graph Champion” on your team.